-When working on our Vue.js project, there are many configurations we can make to ease our development experience.
+When working on our Vue.js project, there are many configurations we can perform to facilitate our development experience.

-We have seen that many tools and configuration files are involved in a project that we can tweak to adjust the project to our tastes and needs.
+We have seen that a project involves many tools and configuration files that we can tweak to adjust the project to our tastes and needs.

-Of course, each of them could be discussed at length.
-It will also depend on the needs of your project, and even your tastes and style.
+Of course, each of them would be worth a lot of discussion.
+It will also depend on the needs of your project, and even on your tastes and style.

 Installing the Visual Studio Code Extension

-If we use Visual Studio Code (VSCode) for development, the first thing we need to do is install the official VS Code extension for Vue.js.
+If we use Visual Studio Code (VSCode) for development, the first thing we should do is install the official VS Code extension for Vue.js.

 To install it,